elmerreal98/elmerreal98/README.md

 I have knowledge in the mange of pipelines of CI/CD to automate processes using Circle Ci.

-I also recorded a series of the use of Docker and Kubernetes (in spanish).
+I also recorded a series of training videos about the use of Docker and Kubernetes (in spanish).
 </p>
 </div>